elkhourynathan/poker_game_theory_optimizer/README.md

 ## Overview

 Developed a poker game theory optimizer in Python for poker video analytics.
 This project involved creating a sophisticated video analytics pipeline using a custom-trained YOLOv8 model and ByteTrack to accurately distinguish and track player cards from community cards.
 Additionally, a Monte Carlo simulation was implemented to calculate the probabilities of winning, tying, and losing, which enables strategic decisions on whether to fold, call, or raise based on the expected value.
-Evalatuions are based on Texas Hold'em.
+Evaluations are based on Texas Hold'em.

 ## Installation